-And if they're not Christian, pray they will become Christian.
-Not only so they can have eternal life, but they can follow God's way for their good.
+And if they're not Christian, pray they will become Christian, not only so they can have eternal life, but they can follow God's way for their good.
 But then there's verse 21, which appears rather random.

-[21:08] It says, Now, sadly, this was actually practiced amongst the nations of Israel's day.
+It says, do not give any of your children to be sacrificed to Moloch, for you must not prevail the name of your God.
+I am the Lord.
+Now, sadly, this was actually practiced amongst the nations of Israel's day.

-But if Israel did this, they would profane God's name, which means treat God as unholy, which adds seriousness to this command, just in case murdering your own kids is not serious enough, right?
+But if Israel did this, they would profane God's name, which means treat God as unholy, which adds seriousness to this command.

+[21:30] Just in case murdering your own kids is not serious enough, right?
 Of course, any false worship profanes God's name.
-It makes him or treats him as unholy.
-Because God is holy.
+It makes him or treats him as unholy because God is holy.

 He's set apart as the one true God.
 And so if we worship any other God, then we're saying he's not the one true God.
 He's not set apart.

 He's not holy.
 And so this command is about worshipping God exclusively.
 And it's still true for us today, isn't it?
 I mean, it's the first great commandment.

 We're to love God with, yeah, not just part of our heart, but our whole heart.

-[22:18] Have God first in our heart.
+To have God first in our heart.
 Not sharing him with other gods like money or your kids or grandkids, your career or health.

 But this law does seem to appear out of nowhere.
 So why is it here?
 Well, because to worship other gods, verse 21, is like having an affair on God, verse 20.

-That is, to worship money or family or whatever it is, is like cheating on God.
+[22:36] That is, to worship money or family or whatever it is, is like cheating on God.
 In other words, it's spiritual adultery.
 And so it does fit here just after the law about physical adultery.

-In fact, in chapter 20, where this topic is expanded, it actually calls it spiritual prostitution, worshipping this other god.
+In fact, in chapter 20, where this topic is expanded, it actually calls it spiritual prostitution, worshipping this other God.
 That's why it's amongst these laws about sexual immorality.

 But again, it's for our good.
 We were created to worship God alone.

-Apart from the fact that you cannot serve two gods because they split you apart, lead you in different directions, our god doesn't demand we sacrifice our kids in the fire, does he?
+Apart from the fact that you cannot serve two gods because they split you apart, lead you in different directions.

-[23:29] Actually, the reverse.
-Our god sent his son to be sacrificed for us.
-Now, is that not a god worth worshipping?
+Our God doesn't demand we sacrifice our kids in the fire, does he?
+Actually, the reverse.
+Our God sent his son to be sacrificed for us.

+Now, is that not a God worth worshipping?
 And in grateful response, he doesn't want us to be dead sacrifices.

-Romans 12, he wants us to be living sacrifices, people who are devoted to him in response to what he's done for us.
+[23:44] Romans 12, he wants us to be living sacrifices.
+People who are devoted to him in response to what he's done for us.
 And people who worship him with our bodies, which includes the controversial verse 22.

 Do not have sexual relations with a man as one does with a woman.
 That is detestable.
 Now, I need to point out a few things at this juncture.
-The first thing is, it is possible to love the person, but disagree with the behaviour.
+The first thing is, it is possible to love the person, but disagree with the behavior.